MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-bookmarks.md

 ## Bulk add or edit bookmarks

-Search administrators can use the Import or Export features to bulk create or edit bookmarks.
-This is a very useful feature when you want to add or edit a large number of bookmarks.
+Use the Import or Export feature to bulk create or edit bookmarks.
+It makes adding or editing a large number of bookmarks faster and easier.

 Use the import/export feature to: